Advice for Female Travellers

-The risk to female travellers will really depend on where you go.
-However, all these tips can help you regardless of where you are in the world.
-You may find yourself wondering whether travelling alone or with friends is the safest option?
-Of course, having people you know with you can make you feel more secure, as the old saying goes, there is safety in numbers.
+Having people you know with you can make you feel more secure and, as the old saying goes, there is safety in numbers.
 However, don't let concerns about your safety put you off travelling on your own.
-Around 60% of gap travellers head off on their own and as long as you take sensible precautions there's no reason you shouldn't stay safe on your gap year.
+Around 70% of our customers head off on their own, and many of them are solo female travelers.
+As long as you take sensible precautions there's no reason you shouldn't stay safe on your gap year.

-Travelling alone is fun but you may occasionally find yourself the subject of some unwanted attention.
-It could be from men that make flirtatious comments, maybe whistling at you, or making some other kind of unwanted sexual advance.
-If a guy starts talking to you and it makes you feel a little uncomfortable or if you are simply not interested then you can try the following:
+Travelling alone is fun but female travellers occasionally find themselves the subject of unwanted attention.
+If someone starts talking to you and it makes you feel uncomfortable or if you are simply not interested then you can try the following:

-It's important to remember that most locals are extremely friendly and welcoming.
-Many will be keen to chat with you as they are genuinely interested in learning more about your plans and where you're from and enjoy practicing their English with you.
-These experiences only add to your enjoyment so please don't think that every time a local attempts to talk to you that they have ulterior motives, because most of the time they don't.
+It's important to remember that most locals are extremely friendly and welcoming, so please don't think that every time a local attempts to talk to you that they have ulterior motives, because most of the time they don't.
 Try to keep an open mind, but trust your instincts.